Gonzalo "@zerowondering" Barrios announces his return to competitive Smash Bros and his signing with @Tempo_Storm

 Finally, during the MLG World Finals in 2015, the unthinkable occurred.
 After suffering from a losing streak against ZeRo, Nairo, coming from Loser’s Bracket, met him in what would be a historic Grand Finals.
 Using Zero Suit Samus against Diddy Kong, Nairo defeated ZeRo in two consecutive sets, shattering his streak and sending the entire venue into a screaming frenzy.

-Graciously accepting the loss, ZeRo congratulated Nairo for his achievement, and continued to compete in Smash tournaments up until early 2016 when he suffered a hand injury that put him out of commission until May 2016.
-After making his return, ZeRo remained dominant, but less so than before his injury, as the Smash 4 community had leveled up dramatically ever since, meaning that more and more players were able to hold their own against him.
+Graciously accepting the loss, ZeRo congratulated Nairo for his achievement, and he continued to compete in Smash tournaments up until early 2016 when he suffered a hand injury that put him out of commission until May 2016.
+After making his return, ZeRo remained dominant - but less so than before his injury; the Smash 4 community had leveled up dramatically ever since, meaning that more and more players were able to hold their own against him.

-When ZeRo broke into the EVO 2017 Grand Finals from the Winner’s side, the addition of a second Evolution trophy to his collection seemed inevitable.
-But MVG Salem, a Bayonetta specialist who would go on to be signed by Team Liquid later on, had a resounding message for the king.
+When ZeRo broke into the EVO 2017 Grand Finals from the Winner’s side, the addition of a second Evolution trophy to his collection seemed inevitable…or so everyone thought.
+MVG Salem, a Bayonetta specialist who would later be signed by Team Liquid, had a resounding message for the king.
 It would be received after a pair of vicious five-game sets.
-One of those sets culminated in a bracket reset in favor of Salem, and the other led to one of the most mind-blowing conclusions ever to occur in a Grand Final.
+One of those sets culminated in a bracket reset in favor of Salem, and the other led to one of the most mind-blowing conclusions ever to occur in a Grand Final:

 Despite enduring such a heavy defeat, ZeRo had enough gas left in the tank to finish his participation in the 2GG Championship Series last year.
 Having claimed the gold in a handful of 2GG Sagas, he remained one of the favorites to take home the crown, but Echo Fox MKLeo would end his ambitions with a terrifyingly strong Meta Knight.